BrandonXu6106/obsidianpublish/content/thoughts/Designing Data-Intensive Applications.md

 	- Scalability and elasticity aren't clearly distinguished (they seem roughly the same by description)
 - Microservices and serverless
 	- Mention driving principles of microservices: Single Responsibility Principle (SRP) and having well-defined interfaces as contracts
-	- Coordination overhead section, mention [[Universal Scaling Law|Universal Scaling Law]]: http://www.perfdynamics.com/Manifesto/USLscalability.html
+	- Coordination overhead section, mention [[Universal Scaling Law|Universal Scaling Law](Universal%20Scaling%20Law.md): http://www.perfdynamics.com/Manifesto/USLscalability.html
 	- Clarify that serverless/FaaS does in fact have servers but rather it abstracts more of the service lifecycle.
 		- In addition to start up/shutdown, it also manages scaling and connection management
 - Problems with Distributed Systems